marilius12/taxes/pages/basics-of-taxation.md

   - X% of executives/members on the board of directors are resident in the country
   - economic substance (headquarters, operations, employees, etc.) is in the country

 In most cases, the company is taxed **where it is managed and controlled** regardless of where it's registered.
-Ex: if you form an offshore company in Belize but continue to live and work from Canada, your company is still a tax resident of Canada and is be subject to Canadian taxes.
+Ex: if you form an offshore company in Belize but continue to live and work from Canada, your company is still a tax resident of Canada and is subject to Canadian taxes.

 Most countries apply both registration and management & control.
 Some only apply one or the other, but may still have CFC and/or hybrid mismatch rules to counteract tax avoidance.